BD2KGenomics/dcc-ops/README.md

 ## TODO

 * should use a reference rather than checkin the consonance directory, that ends up creating duplication which is not desirable
-* the bootstrapper should install Java and the Consonance command line
+* the bootstrapper should install Java, Dockstore CLI, and the Consonance CLI